Credit Card Icon

 Detail the Iridectomy Procedure: Step-by-Step Guide

-The procedure for iridectomy can vary slightly depending on whether it is performed using laser techniques or traditional surgical methods.
+The procedure for iridectomy can vary slightly depending on whether it is performed using laser or surgical techniques.
 We understand that this can be a source of concern, and we aim to provide you with clear, supportive information to guide you through both methods.

 Laser Iridectomy Procedure: